 This is our final day in Brazil.
 I suggest we do what most Brazilians do, and spend it at the beach.
 Let’s relax and enjoy the day before we begin our trip home that evening.
 Check your return flight itineraries to make sure you reach your connecting flights!

 Day 12, January 24th Arrive home Safe and Sound!

 All of our Tours’ itineraries will include the visits listed above, however the exact locations and chronological order may be adjusted to accommodate the farmers’ schedules.

-TRIP FARE: $2,800 per person.
-Additional family member (ex: son or wife) is $2,400 per person.
+TRIP FARE: $3,300 per person.
+Additional family member (ex: son or wife) is $3,100 per person.
 This does not include your international arrival and international departure plane ticket, but does include your domestic flights, hotels and executive coach.
-To reserve your spot, a down payment of $500 must be paid by October 1st, 2019.
-The remaining amount must be paid by December 20th, 2019.
+To reserve your spot, a down payment of $500 must be paid.
+The remaining amount must be paid by November 20th, 2022.
 Space is limited to twenty people to ensure we can provide the best service possible.

 - Brazilian Domestic Airfare and Bus Transportation

 - International Airfare

 Guided by two Brazilian farmers

 Visit an 11,000 acre corn and soybean farm in Minas Gerais